CoboAr/Password-Manager/README.md

 Content of Json file created after creating 3 passwords for Facebook, Instagram, Twitter.

 <img width="1030" alt="Content of Json file" src="https://github.com/CoboAr/Password-Manager/assets/144629565/ca49aed8-105f-445e-8c2f-a7c9942a414b">

-Enjoy!
-And please do let me know if you have any comments, constructive criticism, and/or bug reports.
-## Author
-## Arnold Cobo